wichtigerlelek/Vendetta/README.md

 # Vendetta
-**Advanced Threadless Phantom DLL Injector (Proxy version)** This is the proxy version of vendetta.
+**Advanced Threadless Phantom DLL Injector (Proxy version)**

+This is the proxy version of vendetta.
 It injects itself into a third process and does the shellcode injection from that second process.
-It consists of a Stager (Injects the core into a third process) and the Core (Dll with the same logic of the master-branch just as a Dll).
+It consists of a Stager (Injects the core into a third process) and the Core (Dll with the logic from the master-branch).

 ## Key Features
 * **Proxy Injection:** Uses a third process to avoid creating a new handle.
 Reuses an existing one.